 Directed by Tom Dey (‘Shanghai Noon’), Netflix’s ‘Wedding Season’ is a romantic comedy film.
 It tells the story of two second-generation Indian-American immigrants, Asha Maurya (Pallavi Sharda) and Ravishankar Shah (Suraj Sharma).
 Like a considerable number of Indian parents, Suneeta and Vijay (Asha’s parents) and Dinesh and Veena (Ravi’s parents) think that their children don’t know how to live their own lives and set up profiles on a diaspora dating site called Dreamy Desi Partner.
 Asha is an economist.
 After her engagement ended badly, she quit her lucrative banking job and moved to New Jersey to reinvent herself.
 Now, the economics graduate works for an international loan initiative that seeks to improve the lives of Southeast Asian women.

-Is Wedding Season a True Story?
+Wedding Season is a Fictional Story

 No, ‘Wedding Season’ isn’t based on a true story.
 It’s based on a screenplay penned by up-and-coming scriptwriter Shiwani Srivastava.
-In 2018, Srivastava entered her script for ‘Wedding Season’ in multiple competitions, including Academy Nicholl Fellowship, the ScreenCraft Comedy Competition, and Final Draft’s Big Break.
+In 2018, Srivastava entered her script for ‘Wedding Season’ in multiple competitions, including the Academy Nicholl Fellowship, the ScreenCraft Comedy Competition, and Final Draft’s Big Break.
 She was the runner-up in the ScreenCraft Comedy Competition and was reportedly helped by the competition organizers to land a deal with Netflix.

 ‘Wedding Season’ was the first ever script that Srivastava penned, but she did not proceed into writing without any preparation.
 Srivastava has a Master’s degree in South Asian Studies and used to have a completely different job, but scriptwriting had always been her passion.
 So, she learned about it as much as possible before drafting the story she wanted to tell.